 Outcome

-At 2300 (or so) on 18 November 1941, the Italian Savona Division, which provides the garrison for the border forts, provides you with the report of the interrogation of a British prisoners.
+At 2300 (or so) on 18 November 1941, the Italian Savona Division, which provides the garrison for the border forts, provides you with the report of the interrogation of a British prisoner.
 According to this prisoner, who claimed to be a member of the 4th Indian Division, elements of that division as well as the entirely of the 7th Armoured Division, had moved into the area west of the border forts.
 The prisoner also revealed that two South African infantry divisions were moving into that area from the south.

 You immediately pass this information to General Rommel.
 Unfortunately, he dismisses it as part of a British attempt to deceive him.

 On the morning of 19 November 1941, the two reconnaissance battalions become involved in fights with British tanks.
-At noon, the 33rd Reconnaissance Battalion reports the presence of a British armored division moving towards Tobruk.

-At the same time, Rommel also ordered the 21st Armored Division to attack the British forces in front of the 3rd Reconnaissance Battalion.
+At 1145, General Rommel gives you permission to move the 15th Armored Division.
+In doing this, however, he stipulates that the artillery of that formation remain near Tobruk.
+At the same time, Rommel orders the 21st Armored Division to attack the British forces in front of the 3rd Reconnaissance Battalion.

 It’s not looking good for the German - Italian forces in North Africa today.